DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Parameters:

 * `filename` - The texture bank filename.
-The TEXB must be decrypted before used. **DEPLS2 doesn't ship with HonokaMiku universal decrypter**
+The TEXB must be decrypted before used. **Live Simulator: 2 doesn't decrypt the files**

 Returns: `ShelshaObject` or `nil` on failure.